dmriding/talos/docs/KERYX_DJANGO_SPEC.md

         """
         Create a single new license.
 Each license can be bound to one device.

+        Note: limits and max_devices are NOT passed - Talos derives these from tier.

         Args:
             org_id: Organization UUID
             org_name: Organization display name